Search | Directories | Reference Tools

 Applications of Universal Design

-DO-IT promotes the use of universal design principles to create a more accessible and usable world.
-DO-IT is funded by the U.S. Department of Education (grant # OPE P333A020044, #OPE P333A990042, and # OPE P333A050064) and the National Science Foundation (Cooperative Agreement #HRD-0227995) to share guidance and resources on creating more accessible products and environments through the use of universal design.
-DO-IT's special focus is on the accessible design of information technology and universal design in education (UDE).
+DO-IT promotes the application of universal design principles to create a more accessible and usable world.
+DO-IT is funded by the National Science Foundation to share guidance and resources on applications of universal design, promoting the development of more accessible products and environments.
+DO-IT's special focus is on universal design in education (UDE), which includes information technology, physical spaces, student services, and instruction.

 Overview